MoralisWeb3/docs/blog/2023-03-08-planned-cu-change-across-multiple-endpoints.md

   name: Reuben Salisbury
 ---

-From 22nd March 2023, the compute units (CUs) charged on the below endpoints will be changing as per the below table:
+From 28th March 2023, the compute units (CUs) charged on the below endpoints will be changing as per the tables below:

 | Endpoint | Compute Units |
 |------------------|--------------|